zhf3564859793/RLPolyG/README.md

 * Screening for Synthetic Accessibility and Degradability

   1. Synthetic Accessibility: You can find the related model in the SA score folder.
-  2. Degradability: You can find the related model in the Degradability folder.
+  2. Degradability: You can find the related model in the degradability prediction folder.
 We first collected degradability data from Yuan et al.’s work.
 Using this data, we constructed a random forest model to predict the degradability score of the generated polymers, which also took MFF as input features.